Distributed Sparse Linear Regression under Communication Constraints: Distributed sparse regression with restricted communication

 \section{Distributed sparse regression with restricted communication}

-As described in Section \ref{sec:Introduction}, we consider a distributed setting with $M$ machines connected in a star topology to a fusion center.
-For simplicity, we assume that each machine $m$ has a sample $(\vX^{m}, Y^{m})$ of $n=N/M$ i.i.d. observations from the model (\ref{e:linear_model}), where $Y^{m}\in\re^n$ and $\vX^{m}\in\re^{n\times d}$.
-In describing our schemes, we further assume that the noise level $\sigma$ is known.
-If $\sigma$ is unknown, it may be consistently estimated, for example, by the scaled lasso of \cite{sun2012scaled}, see also \cite[Corollary 3.10]{javanmard2018debiasing}.
+We consider a setting with $M$ machines connected in a star topology to a fusion center.
+The data $(\vX^{m}, Y^{m})$ at each machine $m$ are $n=N/M$ i.i.d. samples from the model (\ref{e:linear_model}), where $Y^{m}\in\re^n$ and $\vX^{m}\in\re^{n\times d}$.
+The task of the fusion center is to estimate the sparse vector $\theta^*$ of \eqref{e:linear_model}, under a constraint of limited communication with each machine.
+We present a two-round scheme for this task.
+For simplicity, we assume that the noise level $\sigma$ is known.
+If $\sigma$ is unknown, it may be consistently estimated by the scaled lasso \citep{sun2012scaled}, see also \cite[Corollary 3.10]{javanmard2018debiasing}. {We remark that neither the fusion center nor the individual machines need to know the sparsity $K$.}

-We present several two round distributed schemes to estimate the sparse vector $\theta^*$ of Eq. (\ref{e:linear_model}) under the constraint of limited communication between the $M$ machines and the fusion center.
-Here we present the simplest scheme and discuss other variants in section \ref{subsec:variations_supp_estim}.
-In all variants, the fusion center estimates the support of $\theta^*$ in the first round, and $\theta^*$ itself in the second round.

-The first round of our scheme is described in Algorithm \ref{alg:count_votes}, whereas the full two round scheme is outlined in Algorithm \ref{alg:two_round_scheme}.
-In the first round, each machine $m\in[M]$ computes the following quantities using its own data $(\vX^m, Y^m)$: (i)~a lasso estimate $\tilde{\theta}^m$ by Eq. \eqref{e:lasso_estimator}; (ii) a matrix $\hat{\Omega}^m$ by Algorithm \ref{alg:decorr_matrix}; and (iii) a debiased lasso $\hat{\theta}^m$ by Eq. \eqref{e:debiased_lasso}.
+The first round of our scheme is outlined in Algorithm \ref{alg:count_votes}, whereas Algorithm~\ref{alg:two_round_scheme} outlines the full two-round scheme.
+In the first round, each machine $m\in[M]$ computes the following quantities using its data $(\vX^m, Y^m)$: (i)~a lasso estimate $\tilde{\theta}^m$ by Eq. \eqref{e:lasso_estimator}; (ii) a matrix $\hat{\Omega}^m$ by Algorithm \ref{alg:decorr_matrix}; and (iii) a debiased lasso $\hat{\theta}^m$ by Eq. \eqref{e:debiased_lasso}.
 Up to this point, this is identical to \citet{lee2017communication}.
-The main difference is that in their scheme, each machine sends to the center its debiased lasso estimate $\hat{\theta}^m \in \mathbb{R}^d$, incurring $O(d)$ bits of communication.

-In contrast, in our scheme each machine sends only a few indices.
-Towards this end and {in light of Eq. \eqref{e:approx_cdf_dist_deblasso_estimator} of Lemma \ref{lemma:approx_cdf_dist_deblasso_estimator},} each machine computes a normalized vector $\hat{\xi}^m$ whose coordinates are given by
+The main difference is that in their scheme, each machine sends to the center its debiased lasso estimate $\hat{\theta}^m \in \mathbb{R}^d$, incurring $O(d)$ bits of communication per machine.
+In contrast, in our scheme, the goal of the first round is only to estimate the support of $\theta^*$ and not $\theta^*$ itself.
+To this end, after steps (i)-(iii) above, each machine computes the following normalized vector $\hat{\xi}^m$,

-In the simplest variant, each machine sends to the center only indices $k$ such that $|\hat{\xi}_k^{m}|>\tau$ for some suitable threshold $\tau>0$.

-Given the messages sent by the $M$ machines, the fusion center counts the number of votes received by each index.
-If the sparsity level $K$ is known, its estimated support set $\hat{\mathcal{S}}$ consists of the $K$ indices with the largest number of votes.
-Otherwise, as discussed in Remark \ref{remark:unknown_sparsity} below, the center may estimate the support set by the indices whose number of votes exceed a suitable threshold.